mozilla-services/socorro/socorro/signature/siglists/README.rst

 Signature Generation Algorithm
 ------------------------------

-When generating a C signature, 5 steps are involved.
+When generating a C/Rust signature, 5 steps are involved.

 1. We walk the crashing thread's stack, looking for things that would match the `Signature Sentinels <#signature-sentinels>`_.
 The first matching element, if